AnyChart/docs.anychart.com/Basic_Charts/Range_Column_Chart.md

 #### Multiple Series

-The {api:anychart.charts.Cartesian#barsPadding}barsPadding(){api} method works only with multi-series charts: it sets the padding between columns within a group.
+The {api:anychart.charts.Cartesian#barsPadding}barsPadding(){api} method works only with multiple-series charts: it sets the padding between columns within a group.
 The space between groups is set via {api:anychart.charts.Cartesian#barGroupsPadding}barGroupsPadding(){api}.

 If you set {api:anychart.charts.Cartesian#barsPadding}barsPadding(){api} to -1, you can create an imitation of a [stacked chart](Stacked/Overview), which is not bound to zero.
-See the sample below (there is a multi-series Range Column chart with the padding between columns and between column groups set to -1 and 2):
+See the sample below (there is a multiple-series Range Column chart with the padding between columns and between column groups set to -1 and 2):

 ```
 // create the first series